One repo. One runner. Zero infrastructure.

 | CrewAI | examples/a2a/crewai_task.py | aeon-pr-review |

-| OpenAI Agents SDK | examples/a2a/openai_agents_client.py | aeon-token-report |
+| OpenAI Agents SDK | examples/a2a/openai_agents_client.py | aeon-token-movers |

 | MCP (stdio) | examples/mcp/test_connection.py | aeon-cost-report |